YouKnow74/StadiumSpotter-FE/README.md

 ## Future Features Enhancements
-- Develop user-friendly maps with clear directions for easy navigation to stadium locations.
+- Develop user-friendly maps with clear directions for easy navigation the business.
 - Integrate online payment options to cater to the preferences of individuals who favor convenient and secure transactions.
-- Enhance user experience by providing detailed reviews and ratings for the communities at each stadium.
+- Enhance user experience by providing detailed reviews and ratings for the communities  and albums.
 - Keep users informed about reservation statuses with real-time updates, ensuring accurate and timely information.
 - Implement an interactive seating chart for Musixbox, enabling users to choose their preferred seats during the reservation process.
-- Facilitate communication between users venue administrators and stadium owners with an in-app messaging system, addressing queries and providing assistance in real-time.
+- Communities membership communication between users venue administrators, addressing queries and providing assistance in real-time.
 - Offer multi-language support to cater to a diverse user base, ensuring that language barriers do not hinder the user experience.
-- Introduce loyalty or membership programs, offering exclusive perks, discounts, or early access to reservations for dedicated users.
+- Introduce loyalty programs, offering exclusive perks, discounts, or early access to reservations for dedicated users.

 ## List of Unsolved Problems and Difficulties
 - Occasionally, unintended page refreshes occur when new functions are added to the system, even though such refreshes are not intended or necessary for the intended user experience.
-- When attempting to edit or add a reservation, we encountered difficulties in specifying the desired time.
+- When attempting to edit or add a reservation,I encountered difficulties in specifying the desired time or broken link.
 The system consistently defaulted to a predetermined time instead of allowing us to input or modify the selected time as intended.
 - Troubleshooting errors stemming from the Axios function involves a detailed analysis of the Axios implementation.
 It requires identifying and examining the specific error messages, debugging logs, and potential issues within the code that leverages Axios.
 A thorough investigation is essential to pinpoint the root cause and implement effective solutions for a seamless Axios integration.
-- One of the most challenging aspects was implementing a user-friendly and efficient time selection mechanism for stadium reservations.
-The complexity arose from the need to synchronize the start and end times, considering the stadium’s operational hours and existing reservations.
+- One of the most challenging aspects was implementing a user-friendly and efficient time selection mechanism for album reservations.
+The complexity arose from the need to   synchronize the start and end times, considering the library’s operational hours and existing reservations.
 - Form Validation to ensure that all the fields are set, and to check if the data input is fulfilled and appropriate.